justaRandomCoder/ChatChat/README.md

 ## ChatChat

-A chat application using HTML, CSS, BOOTSTRAP and JS.
+A chat application using HTML, CSS, Bootstrap, JS and Firebase as backend database.